Pomerantz LLP: SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in Zoompass Holdings, Inc. of Class Action Lawsuit and Upcoming Deadline - ZPAS

-NEW YORK, NY / ACCESSWIRE / July 14, 2017 / Pomerantz LLP announces that a class action lawsuit has been filed against Zoompass Holdings, Inc. ("Zoompass" or the "Company") (OTC PINK: ZPAS) and certain of its officers.
+NEW YORK, NY / ACCESSWIRE / July 18, 2017 / Pomerantz LLP announces that a class action lawsuit has been filed against Zoompass Holdings, Inc. ('Zoompass' or the 'Company') (OTC PINK: ZPAS) and certain of its officers.
 The class action, filed in United States District Court, District of New Jersey, and docketed under 17-cv-03831, is on behalf of a class consisting of investors who purchased or otherwise acquired Zoompass securities, seeking to recover compensable damages caused by defendants' violations of the Securities Exchange Act of 1934.

 If you are a shareholder who purchased Zoompass securities between April 24, 2017 and May 24, 2017, both dates inclusive, you have until July 31, 2017 to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at rswilloughby@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll free, ext.
 9980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and number of shares purchased.